Taila Santos

 Taila Jaine dos Santos (born June 22, 1993) is a Brazilian mixed martial artist who currently competes in the women's Flyweight division of the Professional Fighters League (PFL).
 She formerly competed in the Ultimate Fighting Championship, where she challenged for the UFC Women's Flyweight Championship in June 2022.
+As of January 27, 2026, she is #3 in the PFL women's flyweight rankings.

 Background

 With her father being a Muay Thai coach, she started training it at the age of 16, soon afterwards being enrolled in a championship at Chute Boxe of Curitiba, which Taila went to win.
 Taila started to train Jiu-Jitsu, with her father organizing an MMA fight so that Taila could debut in the sport.
 She went and won again.
 Afterwards, her father contacted Marcelo Brigadeiro to organize the trip to Astra Fight, in Balneário Camboriú, where she resides today.

 Mixed martial arts career

 Early career

 After going the distance in her 2013 pro debut, she would go on to finish her next 10 bouts in the first round.
 In 2016, her one appearance came against Laisa Coimbra for the Aspera FC Bantamweight Championship.
 She won the title with an 87-second knockout — via a punch to the body.
 Taila set to fight with fellow Brazilian prospect Mariana Morais, but Morais withdrew from the Aspera FC 32 bout.
 Being booked for her Invicta FC debut against Irene Aldana, Santos had to pull out due to visa issues.

 After two year layoff, she was invited onto Dana White's Contender Series Brazil 2 where she faced off at Flyweight against Estefani Almeida.
 She won the unanimous decision and earned a UFC contract.